LeBron gets 33 points in triple-double, Cavs beat Bulls

 SAN ANTONIO (AP) — LaMarcus Aldridge had 39 points and 10 rebounds, and San Antonio overcame a sluggish start to beat Minnesota.

-San Antonio won its third straight to move into fifth in the Western Conference five days after dropping to 10th and out of playoff position.
+San Antonio won its third straight to remain seventh in the Western Conference five days after dropping to 10th and out of playoff position.

 Karl-Anthony Towns had 23 points and nine rebounds for Minnesota, which dropped to sixth in the West.